capozzic1/java-database-capstone/README.md

 The Hospital Management System (HMS) is a Spring Boot–based web application built using the Spring MVC architecture.
 It provides an interface for Admins, Doctors, and Patients to manage hospital operations such as appointments, doctor schedules, and patient records — all within a single, server-rendered application.

-This version uses Spring Boot, Spring MVC, Spring Security, and Spring Data JPA, backed by a relational database (MySQL/PostgreSQL).
+This version uses Spring Boot, Spring MVC, Spring Security, and Spring Data JPA, backed by 2  databases (MySQL/MongoDB);

 ⚙️ Tech Stack
 Backend